johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 If you don't want to download all of them, you can remove some of the links from the ```GitHub_Tutorial/1KG_Samples.txt ``` file, each line should correspond to one sample.
 I would suggest keeping at least 2 individuals from the original file.

+### Download genetic data to translate (VCF files)

-Additionally we can download some of the archaic human samples.
-For these it is suggested to use the VCF files.
-Ancient DNA samples (e.g. their BAM files) tend to contain multiple  errors and the VCF files have been more carefully called by the researchers who specialise in this work.
+If you want to explore the ability to translate VCF files, we can additionally download some of the archaic human samples.
+By default I would always suggest using VCF files for ancient DNA samples.
+Ancient DNA samples tend to contain multiple sequencing errors but their VCF files have been more carefully curated and called by the researchers who specialise in this kind of work.

 We can download and format the VCF files for 1 Neanderthal and 1 Denisovan usign the following commands:

 ```bash